Architecture tour in Darmstadt

 publisher quarter

-A green commercial campus with a uniform architecture, in view of special waste architecture in today's business parks, would have liked to be able to serve as a role model for the Darmstadt publisher quarter that emerged in the fifties.
-Settled with printing companies that had fled from East Germany, the change in the printing industry has become noticeable there.
-The companies have disappeared and the state building school, once located as a gap filler, has now become the 'Darmstadt University of Applied Sciences (h_da)' or 'Darmstadt University of Applied Sciences' and has developed the area into a campus.
+The Darmstadt publishing district, which was built in the 1950s, could have served as a model for a green commercial campus with uniform architecture, considering the hazardous waste architecture in today's commercial areas.
+Originally populated by printing companies whose owners had fled East Germany, the changes in the printing industry have now become noticeable there.
+The companies have disappeared and the State Building School, which was once established to fill a gap and has now become the 'Darmstadt University of Applied Sciences (h_da)' or 'Darmstadt University of Applied Sciences', has developed the area into its campus.

 TU Campus Lichtwiese